Compatibility with CityGML 2.0.0

 Table of contents

-CityGML modules and characteristics supported
+CityGML features supported

 CityJSON implements most of the data model, and all the CityGML modules have been mapped to CityJSON objects.
 However, for the sake of simplicity and efficiency, some modules and features have been omitted and/or simplified.
 If a module is supported, it does not mean that there is a 1-to-1 mapping between the classes and features in CityGML and CityJSON, but rather that it is possible to represent the same information, but in a different manner.
 CityJSON is thus conformant to a subset of CityGML (although technically only CityGML files can be conformant to the specifications of CityGML, see Section 2 of the official documentation for version 2.0.0).